aanand2300/aanand2300.github.io/_pages/about.md

 During undergraduate, I spent the summer of 2019 working with [Dr. Ta Nguyen Binh Doung](https://scholar.google.co.uk/citations?user=sZ44WsUAAAAJ&hl=en) at [NTU, Singapore](https://www.ntu.edu.sg/Pages/home.aspx).
 Before that, I spend the summer of 2018 with [FCRLab Team](https://fcrlab.unime.it/people) supervised by [Prof. Massimo Villari](https://scholar.google.it/citations?user=LogifUkAAAAJ&hl=en) at [UniME, Italy](https://www.unime.it/en/home).

 I earned a B.Tech degree in [Ceramic Engineering](https://en.wikipedia.org/wiki/Ceramic_engineering) from [IIT (BHU)](https://www.iitbhu.ac.in/) in 2020.

+If you have any exciting opportunities, please feel free to send me an email!